GDP in Russia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its meeting on 23 July, the Board of Directors of the Central Bank of the Russian Federation (CBR) raised the key interest rate by 100 basis points to 6.50%.
+At an unscheduled meeting on 26 May, the Central Bank of the Russian Federation (CBR) cut its key interest rate from 14.00% to 11.00%.

-The IHS Markit Services Purchasing Managers’ Index (PMI) came in at 56.5 in June, down from May's 57.5.
+The IHS Markit Services Purchasing Managers’ Index (PMI) rose to 44.5 in April from March's 38.1.

 The S&P Global Manufacturing Purchasing Managers' Index (PMI) came in at 48.2 in April, up from March's 44.1.